School Transport Assistance

 |Level of compliance||Main audience||Other|

-School transport assistance is usually a place on a school bus.
-Students might instead/also be eligible for a conveyance allowance to contribute to the cost of transporting them to school.
+School transport assistance is usually provided through a place on a school bus.
+Some students may be eligible for a conveyance allowance to contribute to the cost of transporting them to school.

 Our Specialised School Transport Assistance (SESTA) page has more information about school transport assistance for children and young people with safety and/or mobility needs.